 And so begun my website AlexFergus.com

-My first blog articles had decent reach, and in fact continue to perform great today.
+My first blog articles had a decent reach, and in fact, continue to perform great today.

 A sample of them include:

-With the publication of these articles, I could start sharing scientifically proven insights to my personal training clients.
+With the publication of these articles, I could start sharing scientifically proven insights with my personal training clients.

 They then shared this with their friends and family.